bmx-ng/bmx-site/docs/language/user_defined_types.md

 ## New and Delete

 User defined types can optionally declare two special methods named [New] and [Delete].
-Both methods must take no arguments, and any returned value is ignored.
+[Delete] must take no arguments, whereas [New] can be overloaded, with the default having no arguments.

 The [New] method is called when an object is first created with the [New] operator.
 This allows you to perform extra initialization code.

 The [Delete] method is called when an object is discarded by the memory manager.
-Note that critical shutdown operations such as closing files etc should not be placed in the Delete, as you can't always be sure when [Delete] will be called.
+Note that critical shutdown operations such as closing files etc should not be placed in the [Delete], as you can't always be sure when [Delete] will be called.